-Prime Minister Prayut Chan-o-cha’s vision of the media speaks volumes about their plight.
-He said journalists should “play a major role in supporting the government's affairs”.
+Prime Minister Prayut Chan-o-cha’s vision of the media speaks volumes about their plight: Journalists should “play a major role in supporting the government's affairs”, he said.

 Like Thai society itself, the media landscape is very polarised.
 On the one hand, the mainstream media, such as the daily Thai Rath, toe the government line.
 On the other hand, lower profile media try to provide an alternative point of view and, because of this, they are faced with harassment by the authorities.
 Such is the case with Voice TV, which was founded by an opposition leader and which is regularly threatened with suspension.
 It applies even more to online media such as Prachatai and The Reporters, which must wage a constant battle to keep providing reliable news and information.